toolbarthomas/enlightment/README.md

   // The inherited LitElement.render method
   render() html`<h1>My Component</h1>...`
 };

-// Register the actual custom element with the created Enlightenment instance. window.customElements.define('my-component', MyComponent)

 ```
 This will load the Enlightenment library as external source and prevents the issue where multiple Enlightenment libraries are included when including multiple Enlightenment elements.